 10. Great Miami Hurricane of 1926

-As a pre-cursor to the Great Depression came the 1926 MIami Hurricane that destroyed much of the greater Miami area and the Bahamas making it the costliest hurricane in United States history.
-The estimated cost of damages of this hurricane by 2016 standards is more than $165 billion.
+As a pre-cursor to the Great Depression came the 1926 Miami Hurricane that destroyed much of the greater Miami area and the Bahamas making it the costliest hurricane in United States history.
+The estimated cost of damages from this hurricane by 2016 standards is more than $165 billion.

 Once again the warm Gulf waters only served to strengthen the storm, raising its status from a Category 3 to a Category 4 before it slammed into south Florida.
 The storm then turned westward to Alabama and Mississippi.
 Although the damage was not as extensive as that in the Miami area, it was devastating nonetheless.
 It is estimated more than 500 people perished in this storm.